 Updating decorators

-Decorators are not updated from inside RmlUi.
-If you have a decorator that requires updating (for example, for updating animation) then you could maintain a list of the decorator data handles that require updating and process them when appropriate during your update loop, or simply update them during the render loop.
+If you have a decorator that requires updating independently of the library’s animation feature, you would need to implement your own update mechanism.
+This could involve separately maintaining a list of the decorator data handles that require updating, and processing them when appropriate during your application’s update loop.